docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/en/image66.png "Notifications view"%}

+A click on the following icon opens the details window of a part at the Notifications tab.

+{% image /assets/images/documentation/dev/notifications_icon.png "Notifications quick access"%}

 To mark any modification notification as resolved, click on the "Mark as verified" link next to it.

 {% image /assets/images/documentation/dev/en/image67.png "Verified notification"%}